kmattiko/github.io/about/html.md

 `<form>`

+Form will take user input and send it to the server.
+You are able to use the :valid and :invalid CSS pseudo-classes with forms.
+It is also possible to add AutoCapitialize and AutoFill to this element, helping the user have more consistant inputs.
+It's children can include `<label>` `<input>` `<fieldset>`.

 `<fieldset>`

+This can group different `<label>` elements together.
+It's attributes include disabled, form, and name.

 `<legend>`

+A child of `<fieldset>`

 `<input>`

 Takes user data in a variety of ways.
-Some ways include...
+Some ways include date, color, password, and email, just to name a few.
+Values can be AutoCorrected and formatted to help the user input relevent information.

 `<label>`